Zydak/Vulkan-Path-Tracer/README.md

 E[f^\prime] = (1 - p) \cdot 0 + p \cdot \frac{E[f]}{p} = E[f]
 $$

-This of course introduces more variance, but as long as probability of ray continuation $p$ is chosen correctly, and rays aren't terminated too often, the performance boost will easily outweight small variance.
+This of course introduces more variance, but as long as probability of ray continuation $p$ is chosen correctly, and rays aren't terminated too often, the performance boost will easily outweigh small variance.

 Here's a comparison: